 Although there is no longer a federal tax penalty for being uninsured, some states have created their own penalties with enforcement mechanisms that largely mirror the federal rules that applied through 2018.

 Q. I’ve heard that the government can’t really enforce the penalty for not having health insurance.
 Is this true?

+If a tax filer did not have coverage and was not eligible for an exemption, a tax penalty was assessed.
 For most unpaid taxes, there are a variety of ways that the IRS can recoup their money.
-But the text of the ACA is very clear in stating that taxpayers who don’t pay their ACA penalty are not subject to levies, liens, or criminal prosecution.
+But the text of the ACA is very clear in stating that taxpayers who didn’t pay their ACA penalty would not be subject to levies, liens, or criminal prosecution.

 The only way that the IRS could collect the ACA penalty was if you paid it voluntarily, or if you were owed a refund—and most tax filers do get refunds.
 If you owed a penalty and were also due a refund, the IRS would deduct the penalty from your refund.
 Roughly 73 percent of tax filers received a refund in 2017, averaging nearly $3,000 (but average refunds were lower for 2018, and fewer people received them, due to other changes implemented by the Tax Cuts and Jobs Act).

 In January 2017, the IRS reported that 6.5 million tax filers had reported a total of $3 billion in ACA penalty payments for 2015 (far more people—12.7 million—were uninsured and qualified for an exemption from the penalty).
 The average penalty amount was about $470, with a median penalty of about $330.

 So average penalties tended to be far lower than the average refunds that people were owed, making it easy for the IRS to simply deduct the penalty from the refund.
 The IRS noted that for 2015 returns, 77 percent of the filers who owed a penalty still received a refund after the penalty was deducted.